 Captive Environments (Zoos, Sanctuaries) | Rare Incidents, Potential Aggression | Follow Safety Protocols, Maintain Barriers |

-Q1: Are gorillas more aggressive than other great apes?
+Q1: Are gorillas aggressive to humans?

 Conclusion